pmem/kvdk/doc/user_doc.md

 Users can also create named collections.

 KVDK currently supports sorted named collections.
 Users can iterate forward or backward starting from an arbitrary point(at a key or between two keys) by an iterator.
-Elements can also be directly accessed via SortedGet, SortedSet, SortedDelete operations.
+Elements can also be directly accessed via SGet, SSet, SDelete operations.

 ## Reads and Writes in Anonymous Global Collection